HatemHunish/Self-Driving-RC-Car/README.md

 # Self-Driving-RC-Car
-project to make a self driving rc car with a pi camera
+A project to design a self-driving car that has a Raspberry Pi mounted on the top with a connected PiCamera.
+This camera will be used to detect stop signs, traffic lights, turns, etc.

+Stop sign Haar cascade is from https://github.com/markgaynor/stopsigns